 Photo Editing - Basic V.S Advanced

 Many photoshoot packages may state "XX number of edited photos will be returned".
-However, there are many types of photo-editing, which the time and effort required would be very much different - thus the different photography rates.
+However, there are many types of photo-editing, and the time and effort required would be very much different - thus the different photography rates.

 I classify my photo editing into three categories - basic, advanced and extreme.
 (1) Basic editing includes exposure and colour correction and enhancement.
 (2) Advanced editing includes skin retouching.
-(3) Extreme editing includes adding and removing of items.
+(3) Extreme editing includes adding and removing items.

 Basic editing requires the least time and effort, and thus photographers can afford to quote much lower prices.
 If the client requires skin retouch, I would make sure the face would look as natural as possible, and even small strands of hair overlaying across the eyes would be removed.
-Not all photographers have similar working style like me.
+Not all photographers have a similar working style as me.

 Therefore, when a photographer claims the photographs would be edited, do find out more about the type of editing before you conclude that the package is truly worth the money.